wolftech-app/redux-websocket/README.md

 # redux-websocket [![codecov](https://codecov.io/gh/giantmachines/redux-websocket/branch/master/graph/badge.svg)](https://codecov.io/gh/giantmachines/redux-websocket) [![npm version](https://badge.fury.io/js/%40giantmachines%2Fredux-websocket.svg)](https://badge.fury.io/js/%40giantmachines%2Fredux-websocket) ![npm](https://img.shields.io/npm/dm/@giantmachines/redux-websocket)

+> ⚠️⚠️⚠️ **NOTE: This project will be entering maintenance mode for the forseeable future so that we can focus on other internal initiatives.
+We thank you for using our library and hope that it has been useful to the community!
+Please feel free to fork a version of redux-websocket if you would like to expand on it or run into any issues that require a major change.
+The latest stable version will be `v1.5.1`**.

 `redux-websocket` is a Redux middleware for managing data over a WebSocket connection.

 This middleware uses actions to interact with a WebSocket connection including connecting, disconnecting, sending messages, and receiving messages.
 All actions follow the [Flux Standard Action](https://github.com/acdlite/flux-standard-action) model.